 - If you are a Mac user and receive an error message when previewing a new project or an existing project, check to see what operating system you are on.
 If you are on Monterey, follow this link to install Python 2: https://www.python.org/downloads/release/python-2718/.
 Click the “macOS 64-bit installer” and follow the prompts.
 Then navigate to

 quire installfollowed by

 Copy an Existing Project

 In addition to starting a Quire project from scratch as described in the previous section, you can also copy and work on a pre-existing Quire project.
-You would do this if you were on a team working on a publication together and are sharing the files via GitHub or another service, or if you wanted to use a previous Quire project as a template for a new one.
+You would do this if you were collaborating with others on a publication via GitHub or another service.

 Open your command-line shell and navigate to the project directory using the